0xbitx/dedsec-wifi-reverseshell/README.md

-DEDSEC WIFI REVERSESHELL is a tool can create fake captive portal to deploy payload to control android phone remotely and retrieve informations from it.
+<h1 align="center"> DEDSEC WIFI REVERSESHELL </h1>
+Dedsec wifi revershell is a tool can create fake captive portal to deploy payload to control android phone remotely and retrieve informations from it.

 ## payload Features
 * Full persistent backdoor